MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-defender.md

 If you enable this setting, catch-up scans for scheduled full scans will be turned on.
 If a computer is offline for two consecutive scheduled scans, a catch-up scan is started the next time someone logs on to the computer.
 If there is no scheduled scan configured, there will be no catch-up scan run.

-If you disable or do not configure this setting, catch-up scans for scheduled full scans will be turned off.
+If you enable this setting, , catch-up scans for scheduled full scans will be turned off.

 Supported values: